Facebook Pixel DSP

 Ms. Pérez-Medina holds a M.S. degree in City and Regional Planning and a professional B.A. degree in Architecture.
 Currently, she leads the planning team for FPR’s Whole Community Resilience Planning Program.
 As the Community Planning Lead, she has successfully managed a team of four planners, the development of a comprehensive community resilience planning framework, and an education component centered on themes such as resilience, participatory planning, just relationships, and community advocacy.

-Prior to joining FPR, Lourdes worked with several grassroots community-based organizations in both NYC and Puerto Rico across various climate justice, environmental justice and housing accessibility projects and initiatives.
-As the Climate Justice Policy and Programs Coordinator at UPROSE –a community-based organization in Sunset Park, Brooklyn—she had the opportunity to coordinate the Climate Justice Alliance’s northeast regional hub around the Transportation and Climate Initiative, the development of NY’s first community-owned solar cooperative, and a community-led re-zoning proposal for a climate-adaptive industrial waterfront.
-Lourdes’s passion and professional core is rooted on social justice values, and equitable, sustainable, and climate-adaptive development.
+Prior to joining FPR, Lourdes worked with several grassroots community-based organizations in both NYC and Puerto Rico across various climate justice, environmental justice, and housing accessibility projects and initiatives.
+As the Climate Justice Policy and Programs Coordinator at UPROSE –a community-based organization in Sunset Park, Brooklyn—she had the opportunity to coordinate the Climate Justice Alliance’s northeast regional hub around the Transportation and Climate Initiative, the development of N.Y.’s first community-owned solar cooperative, and a community-led re-zoning proposal for a climate-adaptive industrial waterfront.
+Lourdes’s passion and professional core are rooted in social justice values and equitable, sustainable, and climate-adaptive development.

 Marie Ann Gonzaléz Laboy, Volunteer Program and Administrative Support Coordinator

-Marie Ann Gonzalez Laboy has a MA in Social Work Direct Services.
+Marie Ann Gonzalez Laboy has an MA in Social Work Direct Services.
 She is licensed to work with all populations, especially with vulnerable and disadvantaged groups.
-She has experience working with survivors of domestic violence and investigating cases of abuse according to law 246 “Child abuse law”.
-Marie Ann has also worked managing cases with a religious based organization (REHACE) in the recovery of Puerto Rican families after the hurricane Maria in the Eastern Region of the island.
-This experience opened the opportunity for her to work with the Whole Resilience Planning Program in Foundation for Puerto Rico.
+She has experience working with survivors of domestic violence and investigating cases of abuse according to law 246, “Child Abuse law.”
+Marie Ann has also worked managing cases with a religious-based organization (REHACE) in the recovery of Puerto Rican families after Hurricane Maria in the Eastern Region of the island.
+This experience opened the opportunity for her to work with the Whole Resilience Planning Program at Foundation for Puerto Rico.

 Marisa Rivera, Data Analyst